whmacmac/test/_posts/2020-04-22-RedTeam-Exercises-with-OpenSource-Tools-Part-2.md

 {% endhighlight %}

 Microsoft anticipated only a limited number of custom combination using Invoke-Obfuscation.
-Take your time and do more complex custom combinations keeping in mind to not break the limit.
+Take your time and do more complex custom combinations keeping in mind to don't break the limit.

 <b>4.
 Suspicious key words</b><br/>
-It is well known that some powershell arguments were abused in the last years ...
+It is well known that some powershell arguments were abused in the last years.
 If you are working as a blue teamer, I am pretty sure you know which are these "widely used" arguments in attacks:

 <ul>
  <li>NoProfile – indicates that the current user’s profile setup script should not be executed when the PowerShell engine starts.</li>